Adrian Martinez (American football): Birmingham Stallions

 On December 24, 2023, Martinez was signed by the Birmingham Stallions of the United Football League (UFL).
 He was named to the 2024 All-UFL team on June 5, 2024 and league MVP on June 10.
 In 10 appearances for Birmingham, Martinez completed 134 passes for 1,750 yards, 15 touchdowns, and three interceptions; he also rushed for 530 yards and three touchdowns over 54 carries.
 He was named the 2024 UFL Championship MVP on June 16.

-New York Jets
+New York Jets (first stint)

 On July 27, 2024, Martinez was signed by the New York Jets.
 He was waived on August 27, and re-signed to the practice squad.
 Martinez signed a reserve/future contract with the Jets on January 6, 2025.
 He was waived on August 24.

-San Francisco 49ers
+San Francisco 49ers (first stint)

 On August 27, 2025, Martinez signed with the San Francisco 49ers' practice squad.
 He was promoted to the team's active roster on October 2, amid Brock Purdy and Mac Jones both nursing injuries.
 Martinez played his first NFL snap on November 2, taking a knee for the final play in the team's Week 9 game against the New York Giants; he entered the contest after Jones voluntarily subbed himself out.
 On November 15, Martinez was waived by the 49ers, following Purdy's return from injury.
 On November 18, he was re-signed to the practice squad.
+On December 9, Martinez was released by San Francisco.

+New York Jets (second stint)

+On December 10, 2025, Martinez signed with the New York Jets' practice squad.
+Martinez was utilized as a practice squad elevation for the team's Week 15 game against the Jacksonville Jaguars, due to injuries to Justin Fields and Tyrod Taylor, but did not play a snap.
+He was released by the Jets on December 16.

+San Francisco 49ers (second stint)

+On December 17, 2025, Martinez was signed to the San Francisco 49ers' practice squad.
+On January 20, 2026, he signed a reserve/futures contract with San Francisco.

+On August 30, 2026, Martinez was waived by the 49ers as part of final roster cuts.